-- Students earning a "C" or lower in two or more DNP courses in one semester - Students earning a "C" or lower in the same DNP course twice - Students earning a "C" or lower in a second DNP course even though one DNP course has been retaken and a satisfactory grade of "B" or better has been obtained program may result in academic dismissal at any time.
+- Students earning a "C" or lower in two or more DNP courses in one semester - Students earning a "C" or lower in the

+- same DNP course twice - Students earning a "C" or lower in a second DNP course even though one DNP course has been retaken and a satisfactory grade of "B" or better has been obtained

+Failing to meet expected standards in any program may result in academic dismissal at any time.
 Academically dismissed students are eligible to be readmitted according to the stipulations noted in the "Readmission" section above.